wbratz/williambratzdotcom/contents/fluent-interfaces.md

     }

 </div>
 This is an example of method chaining.
 We're taking methods and literally chaining them together.
-The first two methods are built into linq, we're including data from an additional table with the Include method, we're also getting the first result with the FirstOrDefaultMethod, then we're converting the Context.Animal to an AnimalModel with the extension method we've created.
+The first two methods are built into linq, we're including data from an additional table with Include(), we're also getting the first result with the FirstOrDefault(), then we're converting the Context.Animal to an AnimalModel with the extension method we've created.
 This is also the pattern behind fluent interfaces.

 ### The difference between method chaining and fluent interfaces

-Fluent interfaces utilize method chaining the difference comes where method chaining changes the object type we're working with.
+Fluent interfaces utilize method chaining, the difference comes where method chaining changes the object type we're working with.
 Like in our example our method is taking a Context.Animal and returning an AnimalModel.
 Fluent interfaces (I've also heard this called the fluency pattern) returns an object of the same type as the original.
 Lets see an example.

 Let's say we want our AnimalModel to be Immutable so it cannot be changed directly, but we want to still offer ways to change certain properties.
 For this example I'll quickly create a new class called ImmutableAnimal and utilize the constructor to set the properties.
-There are better ways to do this, but for this example its fine.

 ![Example 9](../blogContent/fluent-interfaces/example9.JPG)